datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 A library in Python contains a set of tools (called functions) that perform tasks on our data.
 Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in a project.
-Once a library is set up, it can be used or called to perform many tasks.
+Once a library is set up, it can be used or called to perform the task(s) it was built to do.

 ## Pandas in Python
 One of the best options for working with tabular data in Python is to use the